NoobByteCoder/GAPtomated/README.md

 python -m spacy download en_core_web_sm

 ## Usage
-Place your policy documents (PDF or DOCX) in the policy_folder directory (default: /home/ram/Desktop/gap_analysis_automated).
+Place your policy documents (PDF or DOCX) in the policy_folder directory.

 Ensure you have the iso_27001_requirements.json file in the same directory as the script.
 This JSON file should contain the ISO 27001 requirements in the following format: